AnaBondiguel/Project-Prioritization-Client-2/README.md

   The front end code is categorised into different folders based on their purpose:

-  - The doc folder contains images and the manual testing excel.
+  - The docs folder contains images and the manual testing excel.

   - The @mui folder contains the styling framework for the app.